pmndrs/zustand/docs/reference/use-shallow.md

 # useShallow ⚛️

-`useShallow` is a React Hook lets you memoized a selector function.
+`useShallow` is a React Hook that lets you optimize re-renders.

 ```js
 useShallow(selector)